sindresorhus/ky/readme.md

 Shortcut for sending JSON.
 Use this instead of the `body` option.
 Accepts any plain object or value, which will be stringified using `JSON.stringify()` and sent in the body with the correct header set.

+The `Content-Type` header is set to `application/json` unless you set a `Content-Type` in the `headers` option, which always takes precedence.
+A `Content-Type` on a `Request` input is replaced, because the `Request` constructor sets one automatically from its body.

 ##### searchParams

 Type: `string | object<string, string | number | boolean | undefined> | Array<Array<string | number | boolean>> | URLSearchParams`\